 Many of the agency's core responsibilities are of a planning, programming, and oversight nature.
 Regional planning provides a pathway to good mobility policies for both public transit and paratransit services.
 These polices are then fueled by the federal and State funds that programming makes available to many jurisdictions and agencies for implementation.
 Projects within this program focus on comprehensive, countywide transportation planning, congestion management, modeling, and forecasting, as well as studies to reduce congestion and improve mobility needs within the County.
 This program contains LTF, STA and SGR revenues that are passed through to local agencies for transit, bicycles and pedestrians, and streets and roads projects.
-The program consists of five budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+This program consists of five budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$33,901,847, the Planning and Programming programs is 43% of the budget.
-Major changes to the Program budget tasks include the Regional Transit Planning budget decreased approximately \$784,000 for the completion of the Transportation Emergency Preparedness Plan and the countywide transit system map and only includes one year of funding for the College Ride program.
-The Regional Transportation Planning budget decreased approximately \$128,000 for the completion of the 101 Communities Connected study and the Ventura County Freight Corridor study offset by new costs for the update of the Comprehensive Transportation Plan and Congestion Management Plan.
-The Transportation Development Act budget decreased approximately \$1.1 million for a reduction in pass-through funding.
-The Transportation Programming and Reporting budget increased \$109,100 for increased staff time.
+At \$33,955,187, the Planning and Programming programs is 41% of the budget.
+Major changes to the Program budget tasks include the Regional Transit Planning budget decreased approximately \$0.8 million for the completion of the Transportation Emergency Preparedness Plan and the Countywide Transit System Map and only includes one year of funding for the College Ride program.
+The Regional Transportation Planning budget decreased approximately \$0.1 million for the completion of the 101 Communities Connected Study and the Ventura County Freight Corridor Study offset by new costs for the update of the Comprehensive Transportation Plan and Congestion Management Plan.
+The Transportation Development Act budget decreased approximately \$1 million for a reduction in pass-through funding.
+The Transportation Programming and Reporting budget increased \$0.1 million for increased staff time associated with the new position.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 14 - Planning and Programming Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 17 - Planning and Programming Program Budget Tasks, is a listing of the individual tasks within this program.